 Provides supported, sober living dorm environment for men and women on campus.
 Our NRS program is exclusively for those who have experienced chronic homelessness and are receiving services at Haven for Hope.
 These members have excelled and graduated from CHCS’s In-House Recovery Program.
-The NRS program then provides a safe and accountable environment for them to continue working on their recovery from addiction, practice the tools learned in rehab, and better prepare for transition back into the community.
+Our NRS recovery dorms then provides a safe and accountable environment for them to continue working on their recovery from addiction, practice the tools learned in rehab, and better prepare for transition back into the community.
 Members in the Next Right Step Program live in a dorm environment for one year.
 They pay low program fees, attend regular dorm and 12-step meetings, have a recovery sponsor, become employed and maintain abstinence from drugs or alcohol.
 Integrity of this zero-tolerance environment is ensured by random substance screenings.
 NRS members are seen as campus leaders, encouraging and lifting up others in recovery.
 These dorms have beds for 46 men and 12 women in their.

-Homelessness prevention in San Antonio is critical for recovering alcoholics and addicts after treatment.
+Homelessness prevention help in San Antonio is critical for those in recovery after treatment.
 We provide assistance to men & women who are coming out of drug or alcohol rehab or incarceration and need a safe, clean & sober living environment to prevent relapse and reduce the likelihood of more homeless families.
 We provide emergency housing assistance by paying their security deposit and first two weeks of rent for entry into an approved sober living home, as well as grocery gift cards and bus passes, whenever possible, to remove barriers to getting employed.
 This program serves more than 150 individuals each year.